tcardoso2/vermon/DOCUMENTATION.md

 -   `src` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** is the path of the config file to use
--   `callback` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** is the callback function to call once the Save is all done, it passes status and message as arguments to the function.
+-   `callback` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** is the callback function to call once the Save is all done, it passes status and message as arguments to the function: \\m status = 0: Successfully has performed the action. status = 1: Error: File exists already.
 -   `force` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** true if the user wants to overwrite an already existing file. (optional, default `false`)

+## \_InternalSerializeCurrentContext

+Serializes the current Context into the format matching the "profile" object of the config file

+Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Returns a "profile" object in JSON.stringify format

 ## Entities